Ashwin7mak/qbui/ui/README.md

 For more documentation on Dnsmasq see: `http://passingcuriosity.com/2013/dnsmasq-dev-osx/`

-To make sure it's working properly run Monolith and in your web browser hit:
+To make sure it's working properly run java backend and in your web browser hit:
 `http://blah.localhost:8080/api/`
 If swagger comes up then Dnsmasq is configured properly.